Basket

 The rate at which nails grow in a week can vary from person to person.
 Factors that affect nail growth include age, the time of year (nails grow quicker in the summer) and overall health.
 Typically, nails will grow around 0.7mm per week

-Is nail-biting a mental health disorder?
+Is nail biting a mental health disorder?

 Nail-biting can indicate some mental health disorders, with doctors ascribing the habit to conditions like OCD, anxiety or ADHD.
 If you are concerned about your mental health, you should talk to your doctor about getting help.